 Gautam Buddha, a founder of Buddhism,

-There are no hard and fast rules or guidelines to create Buddha vignette or zen spots.
-What creates the magical effect is Buddha statue itself.
+There are no hard and fast rules or guidelines to create Buddha vignettes or zen spots.
+What creates the magical effect is the Buddha statue itself.
 Place it anywhere and you can feel the peace and positive energy emanating from it.

 It’s Not About The Number Of Buddha Statues:

 Trust me you don’t need a number of Buddha statues to create zen spots in your home (though the more the merrier).
-Play with your imaginations and let that creative juices flow to create that perfect Buddha vignettes even with single Buddha statue.
+Play with your imagination and let that creative juices flow to create that perfect Buddha vignette even with a single Buddha statue.
 I have quite a few Buddha statues and try to make the most out of them.
-This turquoise Buddha bust in below image is a gift from my younger sister.
-This Buddha bust itself has so calming effect on me that nothing more is needed to create a zen spot.
+This turquoise Buddha bust in the below image is a gift from my younger sister.
+This Buddha bust itself has so a calming effect on me that nothing more is needed to create a zen spot.

 Add Some Flowers:

-Though to enhance the beauty of Buddha vignette I placed some fresh flowers close to Buddha.
+To enhance the beauty of the Buddha vignette I placed some fresh flowers close to Buddha.
 Flowers add cheerfulness and remind us that what we have today may be gone tomorrow.